 Recession - Now A Reality

-- United States economy has officially been in a recession since December 2007. - Already longer than the last two recessions and projected to last through September 2009 for a total of 22 months.
+- United States economy has officially been in a recession since December 2007. - The longest recession now on record and projected to last through September 2009 for a total of 22 months.

 Recessions since the Great Depression